stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 3 API Publishing - API Products and Developer Portals/README.md

 # Lab Video

-If you would rather watch a video that covers this topic, point your browser [here](https://www.youtube.com/watch?v=_gDpzDJPNQg).
+If you would rather watch a video that covers this topic, point your browser [here](https://www.youtube.com/watch?v=_gDpzDJPNQg). (note: instead of using the "Street Carts" sample, use the "Employee API" that you have built in Lab 1).

 # Earn Extra-points